We don't just talk cars ... we teach how to buy them.

 While this Pathfinder returned to its truck-like design (borrowed from from the full-size Titan pickup and Armada SUV) of its first generation, it also adopted an independent rear suspension.
 Compared to the earlier, second-generation (1996 - 2004), this version was 6.3 inches longer in wheelbase, 4.9 inches longer in overall length, 3.1 inches wider and about 450 pounds heavier.
 Nissan also built in up to 9.1 inches of ground clearance.

 The V6 engine remained standard, but horsepower was raised to 270, an increase of 30.
 A 5-speed automatic was the only available transmission.
 Available models included the Pathfinder XE, SE, SE Off-Road, and luxury-oriented LE.
 All came with either rear-wheel drive or 4WD that included low-range gearing.

-For those seeking to tame some of nature's wilder spots, standard all-terrain tires, Rancho-brand shock absorbers, skid plates, and unique upholstery, plus Nissan's Hill Descent Control and Hill Start Assist systems are unique features of the SE Off-Road.
+For those seeking to tame some of nature's wilder spots, standard Rancho-brand shock absorbers, skid plates, and unique upholstery, plus Nissan's Hill Descent Control and Hill Start Assist systems are unique features of the SE Off-Road.

 While there were some minor variations depending on the model year, standard features on the Pathfinder S generally include full power accessories, air-conditioning, cruise contol, 16-inch alloy wheels, keyless entry and a CD stereo, while the SE tacks on a power driver seat, dual-zone climate control, 17-inch alloys, a roof rack, a 7-inch display screen, a back-up camera and a CD/MP3 player with an auxiliary input jack.